Call Now for Immediate Support: 1-850-682-3052

 Arrangements are entrusted to Whitehurst Powell Funeral Home in Crestview.
 Guest book and condolences are available online at www.whitehurstpowellfuneralhome.com

-in memory of Justo "Dan" Daniel Fajardo, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Justo "Dan" Daniel Fajardo, please visit our floral store.